 This is not only true, but it may actually be a bit understated, if that's possible.
 A few years back, I heard former General Electric CEO Jack Welch make the case that an organization's HR leader should be like the Director of Player Personnel on a baseball team.

-In other words, they should be about assembling, training, and maintaining the best possible talent to produce a winning team.
+In other words, HR should be about assembling, training, and maintaining the best possible talent to produce a winning team.

 Jack Welch said this at the height of the debate over HR getting a "seat at the table," and as tired as that argument is, the underlying point is a good one -- that HR needs to be the leader of a company's talent management efforts.